semanticarts/gist/docs/Contributing.md

 - Each PR should be atomic, addressing a single issue.
 This allows it to be accepted or rejected as a whole.
   - Exception: If there are several very small issues such as typo corrections or definition fixes, these can be submitted in a single PR.
 - The PR should address the entirety of an issue.
 If it does not, either the PR should be modified or the issue should be broken up into parts.
 - The title or description of the PR should contain the keywords "fixes #nnn" (or another of the [GitHub keywords](https://docs.github.com/en/enterprise/2.21/user/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)) where nnn is the issue number.
-This automatically closes the issue when the PR is merged.
+This automatically closes the related issue(s) when the PR is merged.
   - Example: "Correct cardinality restriction on class gist:Room.
 Fixes #98."
   - Note that if the PR fixes multiple issues, each issue number must be prefixed by the keyword.
 E.g., "Fixes #98, fixes #102", rather than "Fixes #98, #102" or "Fixes #98 and #102".
 - The PR should include an update to the release notes, except in the rare cases where there is no user-facing change.